coderkan/blog-archive/LINUX/bbqlinux/why_you_should_use_bbqlinux/README.md

 Hi everyone,

-I have developed applications like **Desktop**, *Embedded**, **Android** for 3 years and have heavily developing Android development on [AntriKod Software](www.antrikod.com) for amount 2 years.
+I have developed applications like **Desktop**, **Embedded**, **Android** for 3 years and have heavily developing Android development on [AntriKod Software](www.antrikod.com) for amount 2 years.
 When I developed Android application, I have used various Operation System like Windows, Ubuntu, Mint and the last one is **BBQLinux**.

 I would like to say something Operation Systems that I used.
 Firstly, I have used **Windows** Operation System like everyone.
-But this issiue has not satisfied because it is normally slower when I use **Android Studio** and not a good performance for **Android Development** for me.
+But this issue has not satisfied because it is normally slower when I use **Android Studio** and not a good performance for **Android Development** for me.
 I always think that alternative ways that I used programs, application, OS to try out.

 <p align="center">
     <img src="img/windows-logo.png">